 - Teach that having a little alcohol before age 21 causes brain damage.
 Or later alcohol abuse.

 Nothing can insure that your child won’t become an alcoholic.
-For example, some religious groups prohibit drinking alcohol.
+For instance, some religious groups prohibit drinking alcohol.
 Of course, for those members who completely abstain, there is no risk.

-However, among those members who do drink, the rate of alcoholism is much higher.
-That’s in comparison to members of other religious groups.
+But among those members who do drink, the rate of alcoholism is much higher.
+That’s compared to members of other religious groups.
 So teaching abstention can actually backfire.

 III.
 Resources for “Will My Child Become an Alcoholic?”

-Chafitz, M. Liquor: The Servant of Man.
-London: Phoenix.
+- Chafitz, M. Liquor: The Servant of Man.

-Engs, R. Alcohol and other Drugs: Self-responsibility.
-Bloomington: Tichenor.
+- Engs, R. Alcohol and other Drugs: Self-responsibility.

 - ______.
 Responsible Drug and Alcohol Use.